Columbia Construction Accident Lawyer

 Unfortunately, construction injuries are often serious and may leave you out of work for weeks or months, to say nothing of the medical bills.
 You shouldn’t have to struggle financially simply because you did your job.
-At Auger & Auger, we’re dedicated to helping people injured in construction work find all possible options for seeking compensation.
+At Auger & Auger Accident and Injury Lawyers, we’re dedicated to helping people injured in construction work find all possible options for seeking compensation.
 The workers’ compensation system is complex, and some workers may have difficulty accessing their benefits.
 In addition to workers’ compensation, there are some situations where the worker may have a claim against a third party.
 If you or a loved one have been hurt in a construction accident, please contact us for a free consultation to learn more about how to move forward.

 The Workers’ Compensation System and Your Injuries

 Workers’ compensation is a no-fault system for handling claims when a worker is injured on the job.
 Under South Carolina’s Workers’ Compensation Act, anyone who is hurt at work has a right to compensation for medical expenses, lost time at work, and benefits for permanent disability.
 There are several benefits to using the workers’ compensation system:

 - You don’t have to prove fault, and neither does your employer.
 In non-work injury situations, most people would file a claim with the at-fault party’s insurance company or file a lawsuit.
 In both situations, you might be asked to prove that the injuries were not your fault.
 Workers’ compensation does not bar you from collecting benefits even if you were at fault, so you won’t need to spend time gathering evidence to prove your employer caused your accident (even if you believe they did).